-Woodward Avenue runs through the heart of Milton, connecting the historic Old Milton core with the newer Dempsey and Dorset Park neighbourhoods.
+Woodward Avenue runs through the heart of Milton, threading together the Dorset Park, Dempsey, and Old Milton neighbourhoods.

 Townhouse inventory on Woodward Avenue has seen 3 closed sales recently.
 Details below.